HarutoKimura/rust-assembly-measure/ENHANCED_BENCHMARKING_METHODOLOGY.md

 ## Overview

-This document describes the enhanced microbenchmarking methodology implemented to address reviewer concerns about the original measurement setup.
-The improvements are based on the CryptOpt paper's rigorous approach to cryptographic performance measurement.
+This document describes the enhanced microbenchmarking methodology, based on the CryptOpt paper's rigorous approach to cryptographic performance measurement.

-## Reviewer Concerns Addressed

-The original review highlighted several critical gaps in the microbenchmarking setup:

-> ### Incomplete Description of Benchmarking Setup
->
-> Microbenchmarking is sensitive to system-level noise.
-The experimental setup lacks critical details:
->
-> * Was CPU core pinning used?
-> * Was Turbo Boost, frequency scaling, SMT, or ASLR disabled?
-> * What number of iterations, batching strategies, and cycle measurement methods were used?
-> * Were warm-up runs performed?
->
-> These details are essential for reproducibility and fair comparison, particularly when differences are small.

-## Complete Solution Implementation
+## Methodology Components

 ### 1. CPU Core Pinning ✓